pgdr/tangent_lines_to_two_unit_circles/README.md

 # Inner tangent line for two unit circle placed with centers at y = 0 and one in origo

-This script computes the tangent point (and corresponding angle) for two unit circles: one centered at $(0,0)$ and one centered at $(d,0)$.
+This script computes the tangent point (and corresponding angle) for the inner tangent line of two unit circles: one centered at $(0,0)$ and one centered at $(d,0)$.

 One can find the tangent line by imagining a rectangle placed with